 Try to change your EA Account password, and make sure that your Play Station you are trying to use is connected to your EA Account.
 To check this:

-- Click the Log In button at the top of any help.ea.com page.
+- Press on the Log In button at the top of any help.ea.com page.

-- Click on the Accountsdropdown in the middle of the screen, then choose Account Security.
+- Press on the Accountsdropdown in the centre of the screen, then select Account Security.

-- Scroll down to Connected Account If you do not see your console, then if means that it is not linked.
+- Scroll down to Connected Account.
+If you do not see your device, then it means that it is not linked.